Erich Kästner: Kästner and the bombing of Dresden

-In his diary for 1945, published many years later, Kästner describes his shock at arriving in Dresden shortly after the bombing of the city in World War II (February 1945) and finding it as a pile of ruins in which he could recognize none of the streets or landmarks among which he had spent his childhood.
+In his diary for 1945, published many years later, Kästner describes his shock at arriving in Dresden shortly after the bombing of the city in World War II (February 1945) and finding it a pile of ruins in which he could recognize none of the streets or landmarks among which he had spent his childhood.

-His autobiography Als ich ein kleiner Junge war includes a lament for Dresden (quoted from the English translation, When I Was a Little Boy): "I was born in the most beautiful city in the world.
+His autobiography When I Was a Little Boy includes a lament for Dresden (quoted from the English translation): "I was born in the most beautiful city in the world.
 Even if your father, child, was the richest man in the world, he could not take you to see it, because it does not exist any more. ...
 In a thousand years was her beauty built, in one night was it utterly destroyed."

-Munich 1945–1974
+Munich (1945–1974)

 After the end of the war, Kästner moved to Munich, where he became culture editor for the Neue Zeitung and publisher of Pinguin, a magazine for children and young people.
 He was also active in literary cabaret, in productions at the Schaubude (1945–1948) and Die kleine Freiheit (after 1951), and in radio.
 During this time, he wrote a number of skits, songs, audio plays, speeches, and essays about National Socialism, the war years, and the stark realities of life in post-war Germany.
 Most notable among these works are Marschlied 1945 and Deutsches Ringelspiel.
 He also continued to write children's books, including Die Konferenz der Tiere (The Animals' Conference), a pacifist satire in which the world's animals unite to successfully force humans to disarm and make peace.
 This picture book was made into an animated film by Curt Linda.
 Kästner also renewed his collaboration with Edmund Nick, whom he had met in Leipzig in 1929, when Nick, then Head of the Music Department at Radio Silesia, wrote the music for Kästner's radio play Leben in dieser Zeit.
 Nick, now the Musical Director at the Schaubude, set more than 60 of Kästner's songs to music.

 Kästner's optimism in the immediate post-war era gave way to resignation as Germans in the West attempted to normalize their lives following the economic reforms of the early 1950s and the ensuing "economic miracle" ("Wirtschaftswunder").
 He became further disillusioned as Chancellor Konrad Adenauer remilitarized West Germany, made it a member of NATO, and rearmed it for possible military conflict with the Warsaw Pact.
-Kästner remained a pacifist and spoke out at anti-militarist demonstrations against the nuclear weapons armement of West Germany.
+Kästner remained a pacifist and spoke out at anti-militarist demonstrations against the nuclear weapons in West Germany.
 Later, he also took firm stand against the Vietnam War.
 Kästner began to publish less and less, partly because of his increasing alcoholism.
 He did not join any of the post-war literary movements in West Germany, and in the 1950s and 1960s he came to be perceived mainly as an author of children's books.